astropy/astropy/docs/development/releasing.rst

       $ git push upstream stable --force

 #.
 If this is an LTS release (whether or not it is being supported alongside
-   a more recent version), update the "LTS" branch to ponit to the new LTS release::
+   a more recent version), update the "LTS" branch to point to the new LTS release::

       $ git checkout LTS